fanwangfang/fanwangfang.github.io/_pages/cv.md

 Work experience
 ======
-- DEC 2020-JUIN 2022: Postdoc researcher in the Department of Physical Chemistry, University of Complutense (UCM), Madrid, Spain.
+- DEC 2020-JUIN 2022, Postdoc researcher in the Department of Physical Chemistry, University of Complutense (UCM), Madrid, Spain.
 Research topics: Ultrafast photonics for the design of new materials and efficient energy capture, under Prof. Luis Bañares.
-- NOV 2017- Sep 2019: Postdoc researcher and team leader in charge of the whole project including software and hardware development of 3D multimodal coherent Raman imaging and spectroscopy instrument.
+- NOV 2017- SEP 2019, Postdoc researcher and team leader in charge of the whole project including software and hardware development of 3D multimodal coherent Raman imaging and spectroscopy instrument.

 Publications